 Nothing is to hold our love more than Jesus.
 It doesn’t mean that we don’t love others or ourselves but that no one and nothing stands higher than our love for Him.
 This causes us to make some radical choices at times which could be interpreted by others as rejection.
 Here’s the part we miss.
 Somehow we think that love is finite, that it has its limits.
 But here’s the real formula: as we grow in our love with Jesus, we have more love for others not less.
 Jesus isn’t contracting our world to a hermit-like existence, He’s expanding it in ways we couldn’t dream of.

 This radical priority can be summed up in three words from the 1970’s autobiography I mentioned earlier.
 Gale Sayers was a running back for the Chicago Bears around that time.
 His book told the story of his rise from the ghetto of Omaha Nebraska, his football career, and his poignant relationship with another Chicago Bear running back, Brian Piccolo.
 Some of Sayer’s story became a movie called Brian’s Song.
-What struck me most when I first read the book was its title and the declaration it was born from.
 Sayers had the same radical priority that I wanted.
 He simply said, “God is first, friends (family and others) are second, I am third.”
-I Am Third is the title of his book.
+By the way, his book is called I Am Third.

 To be honest, it’s not always easy to sort how these priorities play out.
 Loving Jesus by going to church and small group is a high priority.
 But there are times when loving Jesus means laying those aside so that we can love others.
 Isn’t that part of Jesus’ parable of the good Samaritan?
 But neither should family events, and activities necessarily keep us from going to church.
 Sometimes we do need to take an Eric Liddle like stand (Liddle was the Olympic runner that refused to race on Sundays).
 Sometimes though we do need to bend some to love others.